 H(t)=f(t) o g(t)

 The function f(t) is merely the Pythagorean sum of two vectors whose cross product is always equal to R, independent of time, t.
 If R is very small relative to numbers for t, then the rate of time is nearly constant for numbers of t.
 In effect, this would describe a circumstance where any change in the rate of time, if it were to be measured in the present day, would be close to zero and consistent with standard laws of mechanics.
 If R is close to unity, however, a condition would be described where a change in the rate of time, if it could be measured, would not be as close to zero.
 In either case, as t approaches zero, one Earth Year of time in the present day would become equivalent in scale to innumerable Earth Years, potentially hundreds of trillions of years, of the “early” Universe.
-Ofcourse, the word “early” loses it’s meaning here, where the distances of separation between adjacent particles are relatively close to zero, their speed of communication relatively close to zero, and which appears as faint as it does stationary from telescopes here near Earth.
+Ofcourse, the word “early” loses it’s meaning here, where the distances of separation between adjacent particles are relatively close to zero, their speed of communication relatively close to infinity, and which appears as faint as it does stationary from telescopes here near Earth.

 D.Bohm and B.J.Hiley, The Undivided Universe: an ontological interpretation of quantumn theory, Routledge, London, 1993